TritonDataCenter/node-sshpk-agent/README.md

 Parameters

 - `privkey` -- an Object, instance of `sshpk.PrivateKey`, key to add
 - `options` -- optional Object, containing properties:
   - `expires` -- optional Number, seconds until this key expires.
 If not given, key will last indefinitely.
+Expiry is handled by the agent itself.
+  - `timeout` -- optional Number, overrides the constructor timeout
+- `callback` -- function `(error)` with arguments:
+  - `error` -- null if no error, otherwise instance of `Error`

+### `Client#addCertificate(cert, privkey[, options], callback);`

+Adds a new certificate and private key pair to the agent.

+Parameters

+- `cert` -- an Object, instance of `sshpk.Certificate`, cert to add
+- `privkey` -- an Object, instance of `sshpk.PrivateKey`, subject private key of the certificate
+- `options` -- optional Object, containing properties:
+  - `expires` -- optional Number, seconds until this key expires.
+If not given, key will last indefinitely.
 Expiry is handled by the agent